RIL target price at Rs 2,500: JM Financial

-New Delhi, April 1 (IANS) JM Financial has reiterated a buy with a target price of Rs 2,500 as Reliance Industries Limited (RIL) is entering a strong free cash flow generation phase with major capex completed and expectation of strong 17-18 per cent EPS CAGR over the next 3-5 years led by Digital and Retail businesses.
+New Delhi: JM Financial has reiterated a buy with a target price of Rs 2,500 as Reliance Industries Limited (RIL) is entering a strong free cash flow generation phase with major capex completed and expectation of strong 17-18 per cent EPS CAGR over the next 3-5 years led by Digital and Retail businesses.

 Further, near-term delay in tariff hike does not derail the long term structural uptrend story in ARPU, as any consolidation scenario could further boost Jio's subscriber's addition.
 "We believe that Jio's significant focus on subscriber addition is due to the fact that it could enable it to cross-sell and up-sell digital opportunities to its subscriber base in the long term.
 However, markets may await for more traction on digital services," JM Financial said.